JcaPetri/Apolo-Articles-MySql/README.md

 Name: system / articles / persons / users

 ========================================================================================================================================================================================
-Importan Definitions:
+#### Importan Definitions:
 	System Microservice contains the system structure of all the software.
 In this module you need to create all the databases and java classes, enums, interfaces, entities, etc.
 	The main tables of this module will be in the other databases such as mirrors.
-These mirror tables will be updated via Kafka topics.
+ 	These mirror tables will be updated via Kafka topics, but for the only record that are used by this Articles Microservices.
 	With this mechanism each microservice becames independent of the others.
 Example: MirSysCompanies, MirSysBusinessUnits, etc.
 	One important thing, is you make a mirror only of the records that need in the other microservice, not all the records that exists in the System Microservice.
 	The are three types of tables.
 		Tli is the list table, in which only enable the IDNum for one Microservice and BusinessUnit.
 This kind of table do not have any relation with others.
 		Tbl is the normal table, where stores the specific software data.
 This kind of table have relation with others tables of the same kind.
   				Tables with their owns ID and IDNum.
 These are the common tables.
-	  			Tables without owns ID and IDNum, It is generated in SysBaseElements_Tbl.
+	  			Tables without owns ID and IDNum, It is generated in ArtDataElements_Tbl.
 	  				Microservice_Tbl has not their own ID and IDNum.
     	Mir is a mirror table, theses tables are updated throw kafka.
 	All tables have the key for each record:
 		ID		--> is the uniqueidentifier auto generated.
 		IDNum	--> is the autoincrement number auto generated.

+	The Microservices Structure are defined by:
+ 		ApoloSystemsMicroSs
+   			This microservices have the next structure
+	  			ApoloSystemsMicroSs a Java project.
+	  				This java project is a Resfull service, that contain the information of all system structure software.
+	  			SystemsDB a MySql database.
+	  				This database contain the permanet information of all the System software.
+	   			Kafka Topics
+	   				To update all the other Microservices ApoloArticlesMicroSs

+	 	ApoloClientsMicroSs

 ========================================================================================================================================================================================
 Structure are as follows:
 	Used to create the main elements
 		ArtDataElements_Tbl	--> Contains the diccionary of all articles data elements of the Microservice.
-		ArtDataElementLanguages_Tbl	--> Contains the meaning of the diccionary in other languages.
+		ArtDataElementLanguages_Tbl	--> Contains the meaning of the diccionary in another languages than the default.
 		ArtDataElementComments_Tbl	--> Contains one or more comments/details/explains of each record of the diccionary.
 	Used to create multiples tables
 		ArtRootElements_Tli	--> This is a List Table that contains the other data element of the system.
 Enable the IDNum element to a Microservice.